 It’s only us Americans who haven’t been able to visit Cuba!

 For now you can still travel to Cuba independently, but you’ll need to choose an approved travel category other than People To People tours.
-Declare a category like Support For The Cuban People when booking your flights, lodging and when you return to the US.
+Declare a category like Support For The Cuban People instead.

-Build an itinerary containing activities that meet the criteria for the category you chose, or get help from local experts to plan a legal trip (5% discount for Expert Vagabond readers!).
+Build an itinerary containing activities that meet the criteria for that category, or get help from local experts to plan a legal trip (5% discount for Expert Vagabond readers!).

 How To Travel To Cuba